On this walking holiday we stay in

 galleries and antique shops or take an optional tour (by train) to the

 interesting town of Arles.
-One leader will accompany the group by train.
 In

 the bustling town of Arles one finds something for everyone.
 History buffs